HouzeZHANG/Stanford-CS-144/check0-byte-stream/README.md

 When compiling, you need to enter the `build` directory before compiling.
 You can modify the test cases, but please do not modify the `CMakeLists.txt` file without authorization.

+If you feel like the test samples don't cover it all, you might be curious to click on the github site and check out the branches.
+You realize that there are a lot of branches and that there are commits for the test samples on other branches, while you're only working on the main branch right now.
+You wonder if you've chosen the wrong branch.
+Then you start merging branches and messing up your local repository.

+Yes, I did do that before, but **please trust the official repository to be correct and always work on the main branch version**.
+In subsequent experiments, **the experimental documentation will guide you step by step to merge these branches one by one** to the main branch.

+This will add new test samples to the previous experiments, and **your previous code may not pass the new test samples**, but please be patient and fix the mistakes you made before.

+Note that merging these branches early will disrupt your development and testing environment.

 The last sentence of the request message needs to include two sets of newline characters.

 ```C++